xianshenglu/blog/source/_posts/web-performance-optimization-summary-in-2019-3.md

     - may need the help of `CDN`.

+  - Send the content **simultaneously as many as possible** which

+    - need the help of `http/2.0` to breakthrough the 6 parallel TCP connections limit in http/1.1 and request the resources simultaneously instead of one by one.

   - Send **as little content as possible** which

     - needs `code compression`, `GZIP`, `code split`, `tree shake`, `image compression` and remove or replace the bigger resources with smaller ones if possible.